TheCrazyGM/auto-market/README.md

 Automate market operations for multiple Hive accounts using a single authority account.
 This package provides two command-line tools:

-- `hive-market`: Sell HBD for HIVE on the internal Hive blockchain market
+- `hive-market`: Trade HBD/HIVE on the internal market, plus stake HBD to savings and power up HIVE
 - `engine-market`: Sell tokens on the Hive-Engine sidechain market

 ## Features

 - Buy/Sell HBD for HIVE on the internal Hive market
+- Stake HBD to Savings (move HBD to savings)
+- Power Up HIVE to Vesting (convert liquid HIVE to HP)
 - Buy/Sell tokens on the Hive-Engine sidechain market
 - Process multiple accounts using a single active key
 - Sell specific tokens or all non-whitelisted tokens